 But, don’t leave it there.
 Check out the other accounts people are sharing.
 Follow the ones with good content, genuinely engage and be social with them, and chances are they’ll engage back.

 Think of Instagram as a party.
 You wouldn’t go up to someone you’ve never met before and say “nice shoes” and then turn around and walk away.
 At least, I hope you wouldn’t do that…

 This applies regardless of whether you’re trying to grow your Instagram following or not.

 Blog posts are magic.
 Seriously.
-One of the start-ups I’m working with grew their website traffic from 0 to ~4k hits per week in under 2 months, simply by regularly posting good content and running strategic Facebook ads to it.
+One of the start-ups I’ve worked with grew their website traffic from 0 to ~4k hits per week in under 2 months, simply by regularly posting good content and running strategic Facebook ads to it (with $0.01 cost per click, I might add).
 And they say content marketing is dead.
 Ha!
-Not sure who “they” is, but they don’t know what they’re talking about.

 So, how does writing blog posts help with growing your Instagram following?
 You insert shameless plugs throughout your post.
 In a non-spammy way, obviously.
 Did you notice my little shameless plug earlier on in this post?

 The other way to plug your Instagram throughout your post is by peppering your images throughout the post.
 A little something like this: